FTSE 100 Index: History

+By the spring of 1992 LTOM was sold to LIFFE for a nominal sum, consolidating derivatives of the FTSE 100 index into one exchange.
+Trading of these instruments remained solely in the institutional domain since the significant investment required to deliver electronic trading limited retail access at the time.
+Nonetheless annual volumes for 1992 in FTSE futures and options contracts hit a new high of 2.6 million and 2.2 million respectively.
+In the autumn the Bank of England directed by HM Treasury under John Major's government failed to prop up sterling to maintain the European Exchange Rate Mechanism.
+A swift devaluation of sterling on Black Wednesday and exit from the ERM benefitted the globally trading FTSE index constituents enormously as exports became cheaper overnight.
+Closing on the 15 September 1992 at 2,370.0 the index would almost triple by the end of the decade hitting a high of 6,930.2 on 30 December 1999.

+In 2024, there were the most delistings from the London market since the 2008 financial crisis, with companies citing higher valuations and cheaper costs available by switching to NYSE.
+Among them Ashtead Group, CRH, and Flutter represented almost £120 billion in FTSE 100 market capitalisation.
+Takeovers from private equity further reduced the available pool of companies that could be drawn on to populate the index, with Hargreaves Lansdown also set to delist.
+Across the entire exchange there were five delistings for every new issue, with speculation at the close of the year around the future of index stalwarts British American Tobacco, Rio Tinto, and Shell.

+Description

-The index is maintained by the FTSE Group, now a wholly owned subsidiary of the London Stock Exchange, which originated as a joint venture between the Financial Times and the London Stock Exchange.
+The index has trading symbol UKX and is maintained by FTSE Russell, a wholly owned subsidiary of London Stock Exchange Group, which originated as a joint venture between the Financial Times and the London Stock Exchange.
 It is calculated in real time and published every second when the market is open.

-The FTSE 100 Index was launched on 3 January 1984.
-The market capitalisation weighted FTSE 100 index replaced the price-weighted FT30 Index as the performance benchmark for most investors.

 The FTSE 100 broadly consists of the largest 100 qualifying UK companies by full market value.
 The total market value of a company is calculated by multiplying the share price of the company by the total number of shares they have issued.
 However, many of these are internationally focused companies: therefore the index's movements are a fairly weak indicator of how the UK economy is faring and are significantly affected by the exchange rates of the pound sterling.
 A better indication of the UK economy is the FTSE 250 Index, as it contains a smaller proportion of international companies.

 Even though the FTSE All-Share Index is more comprehensive, the FTSE 100 is by far the most widely used UK stock market indicator.
 Other related indices are the FTSE 250 Index (which includes the next largest 250 companies after the FTSE 100), the FTSE 350 Index (which is the aggregation of the FTSE 100 and 250), FTSE SmallCap Index and the FTSE Fledgling Index.
 The FTSE All-Share aggregates the FTSE 100, FTSE 250 and FTSE SmallCap.

-To be included in the index, a company must meet a number of requirements set out by the FTSE Group, including having a full listing on the London Stock Exchange with a sterling or Euro denominated price on the Stock Exchange Electronic Trading Service, and meeting certain tests on nationality, free float, and liquidity.

-Continuous trading on the London Stock Exchange starts at 08:00 and ends at 16:30 (when the closing auction starts), and closing values are taken at 16:35.